-Overall materiality €290,000 (2017: €276,000) How we determined it 1% of total assets Rationale for the materiality benchmark applied We have applied total assets as a benchmark for determining materiality as we considered that this provides us with a consistent year-on-year basis for setting materiality given that the largest properties are still in the process of construction.
-We believe that until the respective properties start generating revenue, the Company's levels of investment property are the most appropriate basis for determining materiality, and also consider that it is the key measure used by the board and the shareholders as a body in assessing the Company's financial position.
+Overall materiality €290,000 How we determined it Approximately 1% of total assets Rationale for the materiality benchmark applied We have applied total assets as a benchmark for determining materiality as we considered that this provides us with a consistent year-on-year basis for setting materiality given that a number of properties are still in the process of construction.
+We believe that until the respective properties start generating revenue, the Company's levels of investment property are the mos appropriate basis for determining materiality, and also consider that it is the key measure used by the board and the shareholders as a body in assessing the Company's financial position.
+We selected 1% based on our professional judgement, noting that it is also within the range of commonly accepted asset-related benchmarks.